Fibroids at a glance

 Treatment of uterine fibroids

-Some uterine fibroids are undetectable during a physical exam, particularly if the woman is overweight, so physicians often diagnose fibroids with ultrasound or MRI.
+Some fibroids in the uterus are undetectable during a physical exam, particularly if the woman is overweight, so physicians often diagnose fibroids with ultrasound or MRI.
 Some women do not need treatment, instead requiring only pelvic exams or periodic ultrasounds to monitor the fibroid’s growth.

 Treatment for fibroid symptoms may include: